salesforcecli/plugin-packaging/messages/package_version_create.md

 the instance where the package version will be created——for example, NA50

-# longInstance
+# instance-long

 The instance where the package version will be created——for example, NA50.

-# versionname
+# version-name

 the name of the package version to be created

-# longVersionname
+# version-name-long

 The name of the package version to be created.
 Overrides the sfdx-project.json value.

-# versionnumber
+# version-number

 the version number of the package version to be created

-# longVersionnumber
+# version-number-long

 The version number of the package version to be created.
 Overrides the sfdx-project.json value.

-# versiondescription
+# version-description

 the description of the package version to be created

-# longVersiondescription
+# version-description-long

 The description of the package version to be created.
 Overrides the sfdx-project.json value.

-# codeCoverage
+# code-coverage

 calculate the code coverage by running the packaged Apex tests

-# longCodeCoverage
+# code-coverage-long

 Calculate and store the code coverage percentage by running the Apex tests included in this package version.
 Before you can promote and release a managed or unlocked package version, the Apex code must meet a minimum 75% code coverage requirement.
 We don’t calculate code coverage for org-dependent unlocked packages or for package versions that specify --skipvalidation.

-# releaseNotesUrl
+# release-notes-url

 release notes URL

-# releaseNotesUrlLong
+# release-notes-url-long

 The release notes URL.
 This link is displayed in the package installation UI to provide release notes for this package version to subscribers.

-# skipValidation
+# skip-validation

 skip validation during package version creation; you can’t promote unvalidated package versions

-# skipValidationLong
+# skip-validation-long

 Skips validation of dependencies, package ancestors, and metadata during package version creation.
 Skipping validation reduces the time it takes to create a new package version, but you can promote only validated package versions.
 Skipping validation can suppress important errors that can surface at a later stage.
 You can specify skip validation or code coverage, but not both.
 Code coverage is calculated during validation.

-# skipValidationWarning
+# skip-validation-warning

 Skipping validation suppresses errors that usually surface during package version creation.
 Instead, these errors surface at a later stage, such as installation or post-installation.
 If you encounter errors that are difficult to debug, retry package version creation without the skipvalidation parameter.

-# skipAncestorCheck
+# skip-ancestor-check

 Overrides ancestry requirements.

-# skipAncestorCheckLong
+# skip-ancestor-check-long

 Override ancestry requirements, which allows you to specify a package ancestor that isn’t the highest released package version.

-# postInstallUrl
+# post-install-url

 post-install URL

-# postInstallUrlLong
+# post-install-url-long

 The post-install instructions URL.
 The contents of the post-installation instructions URL are displayed in the UI after installation of the package version.

-# postInstallScript
+# post-install-script

 post-install script name; managed packages only

-# postInstallScriptLong
+# post-install-script-long

 Applies to managed packages only.
 The post-install script name.
 The post-install script is an Apex class within this package that is run in the installing org after installations or upgrades of this package version.

-# uninstallScript
+# uninstall-script

 uninstall script name; managed packages only

-# uninstallScriptLong
+# uninstall-script-long

 Applies to managed packages only.
 The uninstall script name.
 The uninstall script is an Apex class within this package that is run in the installing org after uninstallations of this package.

+# language

+The language for the package.

+# language-long

+The language for the package.
+Specify the language using a language code listed under "Supported Languages" in Salesforce Help.

+If no language is specified, the language defaults to the language of the Dev Hub user who created the package.

 # InProgress